qteatime/crochet-docs/system/verification/examples.rst

 Testing effects
 ---------------

+.. warn:: Effectful testing is still in discovery; this section will be expanded in the future.

 When the pieces of program you want to test only depend on the data you're using, your examples will consist of constructing the data, executing a command, and then comparing the resulting data with